 There are a lot of excellent record player designs now available – some with built-in speakers for streaming audio and breath-taking good looks.
 Some record players also have built-in tech to convert your vinyl to digital files.

-‘Rega, Thorens and Technics are all great examples of decent decks,’ says Gray.
-‘Usually the stylus is the limiting factor.
+‘Rega, Thorens, and Technics are all great examples of decent decks,’ says Gray.
+‘Usually, the stylus is the limiting factor.
 Then the tone arm.
 Then the deck - in that order.
 Personally, I use a pair of Technics 1200s run through a formula sound mixer, as this allows me to DJ, whilst also giving me decent audio quality.
-Key to that is a decent elliptical stylus.
+The key to that is a decent elliptical stylus.